julie-forman-kay-lab/IDPConformerGenerator/docs/installation.rst

 CheSPI
 ``````

-To use CSSS via the ``idpconfgen makecsss`` command you need CheSPI.
+To use CSSS via the ``idpconfgen csssconv`` command you need CheSPI.
 Please
 refer to https://github.com/protein-nmr/CheSPI to install CheSPI.

 δ2D
 ```

-The use δ2D via the ``idpconfgen makecss`` command you need δ2D.
+The use δ2D via the ``idpconfgen csssconv`` command you need δ2D.
 Please refer to https://github.com/carlocamilloni/d2D.